Department of Theology and Religion, Abbey House, Palace Green, Durham DH1 3RS England

 - 2000-2001 training and supervising a trainee psychologist, University of Dhaka

-- Research Assistant: Jan-Feb 2016, Department of Theology and Religion, University of Durham, England: Supporting teaching modules for Dr Anna Rowlands (uploading material, photocopying etc), organising some wider administration, and acting in research support where relevant.
+- Research Assistant: Jan-Feb 2016, Department of Theology and Religion, University of Durham, England: Supporting teaching modules for Dr Anna Rowlands (uploading material, photocopying etc), organising some administration, and acting in research support where relevant.

-- Market Research Interviewer: Oct 2014–Date, GfK-NOP, London UK.
-Reporting the progress of each survey project to the Coordinating Officer/Regional Manager on a regular basis and undertaking specific instructions/guidance when necessary.
+- Market Research Interviewer: Oct 2014–Jun 2019, GfK-NOP, London, UK.
+Reporting the progress of each survey project to the Coordinating Officer/Regional Manager regularly and undertaking specific instructions/guidance when necessary.
 Keeping records, as appropriate, gather information/data from members of the public or business community by asking a series of questions.
 Representing self as an Ambassador of the company and to make sure the respondent is left feeling positive about the interview experience and is encouraged to take part in future research

 - High Intensity Psychological Therapist: January 2012 to Apr 2013, Health and Social Services, UK.
-Worked within a Primary Care Psychological Therapies service as part of a stepped care approach providing evidence-based high intensity interventions-primarily cognitive-behavioural therapy, provide specialist assessment and intervention work with clients who have a range of complex Anxiety and Depression related problems for which CBT is demonstrated to be clinically effective.
+Provided evidence-based high intensity interventions-primarily cognitive-behavioural therapy (CBT); provided specialist assessment and intervention work with clients who have a range of complex Anxiety and Depression related problems for which CBT is demonstrated to be clinically effective.

 - Research Assistant: 1998-1999, Department of Psychology, University of Dhaka-Bangladesh: Project entitled ‘Overshadowing the reminiscence bump: memories of a struggle for independence’.
 I interviewed participants, administered questionnaires, audio recorded the interviews from which a paper form was produced and published in the Journal of Adult Development (an internationally reputed scientific journal) published from the USA in 1999.